openstack/openstack-manuals/doc/admin-guide-cloud/source/shared_file_systems_cgroups.rst

    | description          | A snapshot of the first CG.          |
    +----------------------+--------------------------------------+

-Admin can rename the consistency group snapshot or change its description using **cg-snapshot-update** command, or delete it by **cg-snapshot-delete**.
+Admin can rename the consistency group snapshot or change its description using :command:`cg-snapshot-update` command, or delete it by :command:`cg-snapshot-delete`.

-A consistency group snapshot can have **members**.
+A consistency group snapshot can have ``members``.
 The consistency group snapshot members are the shares that belong to some consistency group.
-To add a member, include the ``--consistency-group`` optional parameter in the create share command.
+To add a member, include the :option:`--consistency-group` optional parameter in the create share command.
 This ID must match the ID of the consistency group from which the consistency group snapshot was created.
 Then, while restoring data, for example, and operating with consistency group snapshots you can quickly find which shares belong to a specified consistency group.